Tangier: Climate

 Tangier has a mediterranean climate (Köppen Csa) with heavier rainfall than most parts of North Africa and nearby areas on the Iberian Peninsula owing to its exposed location.
 The prevailing winds blow from the sea and have kept the site generally healthy even in earlier times with much poorer sanitation.
 The summers are relatively hot and sunny and the winters are wet and mild.
 Frost is rare, although a new low of −4.2 °C was recorded in January 2005.

 Subdivisions

 The current prefecture is divided administratively into the following:

 Economy

 Tangier is Morocco's second most important industrial centre after Casablanca.
 The industrial sectors are diversified: textile, chemical, mechanical, metallurgical and naval.
 Currently, the city has four industrial parks of which two have the status of free economic zone (see Tangier Free Zone).

 Tangier's economy relies heavily on tourism.
+In the 1960s and '70s, Tangier formed part of the hippie trail.
+It became less popular and tourist attractions became run-down as cheap flights made central Moroccan cities like Marrakesh more accessible to European tourists; crime rose and a somewhat dangerous reputation drove more tourists away.
+Since 2010, however, King Mohammed VI has made a point of restoring the city's shipping and tourist facilities and improving its industrial base.
+Among other improvements, the beach was cleaned and lined with new cafes and clubs; the new commercial port means cruise ships no longer unload beside cargo containers.

 Seaside resorts have been increasing with projects funded by foreign investments.
 Real estate and construction companies have been investing heavily in tourist infrastructures.
 A bay delimiting the city centre extends for more than 7 km.
-The years 2007 and 2008 were particularly important for the city because of the completion of large construction projects; these include the Tangier-Mediterranean port ("Tanger-Med") and its industrial parks, a 45,000-seat sports stadium, an expanded business district, and a renovated tourist infrastructure.
+The years 2007 and 2008 were particularly important for the city because of the completion of large construction projects; these include the Tangier-Mediterranean port ("Tanger-Med") and its industrial parks, a 45,000-seat sports stadium, an expanded business district, and renovated tourist infrastructure.